 The Company is party to a financing program in which certain distributors may elect to finance their purchases from the Company through a third party financing company.
 The Company provides the third party financing company recourse against the Company regarding the collectability of the receivable under the program due to the fact that if the third party financing company is unable to collect from the distributor the amounts due in respect of the product financed, the Company would be obligated to repurchase any remaining inventory related to the product financed and reimburse any legal fees incurred by the financing company.
-During the years ended December 31, 2011, 2010 and 2009, distributors financed purchases of \$2,752, \$1,696 and \$3,269 through this financing program, respectively.
-At December 31, 2011 there were \$55 of uncollectible outstanding receivables related to sales financed under the financing program, all of which is fully reserved for in the allowance for doubtful accounts.
-There were no outstanding or uncollectible amounts related to sales financed under the financing program for the years ended December 31, 2010.
-The amount owed by our distributors to the third party financing company under this program at December 31, 2011 and 2010 was \$1,714 and \$1,267, respectively.
-The Company was required to repurchase repossessed inventory of \$41, \$91 and \$19 for the years ended December 31, 2011, December 31, 2010 and December 31, 2009, respectively.
+During the years ended December 31, 2012, 2011 and 2010, distributors financed purchases of \$1,579, \$2,752 and \$1,696 through this financing program, respectively.
+At December 31, 2012 and December 31, 2011, there were \$0 and \$55, respectively, of uncollectible outstanding receivables related to sales financed under the financing company under this program at December 31, 2012 and 2011 was \$943 and \$1,714, respectively.
+The Company was required to repurchase repossessed inventory of \$233, \$41 and \$91 for the years ended December 31, 2012, December 31, 2011 and December 31, 2010, respectively.